Magic: The Gathering (1997 video game): Development

 The project to make Magic: The Gathering came during turbulent and troubled times at MicroProse, as it had recently lost a large amount of money pursuing unprofitable ventures (such as an arcade game business).
 A corresponding flight of personnel was happening as well.
 Sensing trouble with the Magic project, the famous and marquee Sid Meier was assigned to it.
 This game would be the last that Meier would ever work on with MicroProse, as he went on to found his own studio, Firaxis Games, shortly afterward.

+The game features about an hour of full motion video for tutorials about the game.
+One of the actors in these videos was an early role for Rhea Seehorn.
+She stated in a 2025 interview that the production was low budget; instead of obtaining boots for them, the producers had Seehorn and other actors wear tube socks with tape around them to make them look like boots.

 The game was single-player only upon release.
 MicroProse later released ManaLink, an upgrade enabling multiplayer, as both a free download and an included feature of the Duels of the Planeswalkers expansion pack.

 The game had several notable bugs, the most prominent being a miscoding for the card Verduran Enchantress enabling a player to obtain a free draw when casting specific other cards, such as Giant Growth.